KeckObservatory/KPFTranslator/docs/SciOBparameters.md

 > Should the instrument be configured to illuminate the simultaneous calibration fiber during the science exposure?

 **AutoNDFilters**: (`bool`)
 > Should the software automatically set the ND filters based on the target and exposure information?
-This is not currently implemented and will be ignored!
+This is currently (June 2024) in a testing mode and is not recommended for normal use.

 **CalND1** (`str`)
 > The neutral density filter to put in the first filter